Branding / Product Design / Sustainable Design

 Research :

-While researching how bakeries deal with expired sourdough, I found that many turn leftovers into snacks, offer them through Too Good To Go, or donate them.
-However, some still throw them away , a wasteful and unsustainable practice.
-Inspired by a French bakery that grinds old bread into powder and reuses it in fresh loaves, I began exploring how to give expired bread a new purpose.
-I first experimented with making pendants from bread crumbs, small objects that could be worn or hung as reminders of mindful living.
-But due to material limitations, I shifted my focus to home decor.
-The project reimagines sourdough as lasting, biodegradable objects for the home,merging craft, sustainability, and emotional value into everyday space.
+I first experimented with making pendants from bread crumbs—small objects that could be worn or hung as reminders of mindful living.
+Due to material limitations, however, I later shifted my focus to home decor.
+The project reimagines sourdough as lasting, biodegradable objects for the home, merging craft, sustainability, and emotional value into everyday spaces.